cjohansen/replicant/README.md

 ## Mounting styles/classes/attributes

-Sometimes it's nice when element smoothly transition into being.
+Sometimes it's nice when elements smoothly transition into being.
 Replicant enables this by supporting overrides for inline styles, classes, and indeed any attribute during the initial mount.